robindemourat/clues-anomaly-understanding/app/data/clues-anomalies-understanding.md

     "title" :"Counting AIME appelations",
     "type" : "image",
     "url" : "data/images/pages-mentionning-the-book.jpg",
-    "comment" : "Count of the pages mentioning the different components and naming of the aime projects."
+    "caption" : "Count of the pages mentioning the different components and naming of the aime projects."
 }
 ```